Ayesha Omar

 In 2012, she released her first singles "Chalte Chalte" and "Khamoshi" which, although a commercial success in Pakistan, was met with a mixed reaction from critics.
-Omar went on to win Lux Style Award for Best Album.
+Omar went on to win the Lux Style Award for Best Album.
 She made her film debut in the lead role with successful romantic-comedy Karachi Se Lahore in 2015, followed by supporting characters in war film Yalghaar (2017) and the drama Kaaf Kangana (2019).

 Early life and education

-Omar was born in Lahore.
-She was one year old when her father died and her mother raised Omar and her brother as a single parent.
+Omar was born in Lahore, Pakistan on 12 October 1981.
+She was one year old when her father died, so her mother raised Omar and her brother as a single parent.
 She described her childhood as tough and independent.
 She attended Lahore Grammar School, and went to the National College of Arts for her Bachelors and Masters qualifications.
 While in school and college, she participated in co-curricular activities and learnt dance through theatre plays.

 Career

 Modeling

 Omar started her career as a model.
 She has done many commercials, including for Kurkure, Harpic, Capri, Pantene and Zong.
 Omar first hosted the show Meray Bachpan Kay Din on PTV at the age of eight.
 She then hosted Morning show Yeh Waqt Hai Mera on CNBC Pakistan, Rhythm on Prime TV and Hot chocolate on ARY Zauq.
 In 2018, she attended the New York Fashion Week as Pakistan's representative for the beauty brand Maybelline New York.